pRiVi/ExitCluster/README.md

 Currently support for debian (x86/arm) and OpenWRT.

+## Get Account

+Register on https://priv.de/ a new certificate, and mail to freifunk2015@priv.de to get a new certificate generated and there uploaded.

 ## Base config

 Configure your system to be able to access the internet, at best via DHCP.